andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 Scan the sheets as described above, but instead of using a USB drive or emailing to yourself, email the file directly to `scan@paperscorer.com`.
 PaperScorer will then process the file automatically.

 **Caution:**
 With direct emails, failed pages are not easy to identify in PaperScorer.
 For large batches, use another method.
-(Note: waiting for verification from PaperScorer)
+(Note: Waiting for verification from PaperScorer)
 {: .notice--warning}

 #### Mobile App